Study uses machine-learning approach to calculate risk for veteran homelessness

 Newswise — Bethesda, Md. – In the U.S. today, there are an estimated 1.4 million homeless veterans, which makes up about eight percent of the country’s homeless population.
 Though it has been difficult to accurately predict homelessness before it occurs, a new collaborative study using a “personalized medicine” approach, led by the Uniformed Services University (USU), suggests self-reported lifetime depression and posttraumatic stress disorder were among the most important factors that put veterans at risk for becoming homeless.

 The study, “Predicting Homelessness among U.S. Army Soldiers no longer on Active Duty,” was published April 14 in American Journal of Preventive Medicine.
 It was part of the Army STARRS-LS, also known as the Study to Assess Risk and Resilience in Servicemembers-Longitudinal Study, led by researchers at USU’s Center for the Study of Traumatic Stress (CSTS).
-The study was also a collaboration between multiple universities and agencies.
+The study was also a collaboration between multiple universities and agencies, including Massachusetts General Hospital and Harvard Medical School.
 The team of researchers used a machine-learning approach to identify soldiers at risk of becoming homeless, knowing that military veterans comprise such a large group of those at risk for homelessness and that they face unique challenges when it comes to finding safe and affordable housing.

 The researchers used data from surveys completed by 16,589 soldiers between 2011-2014, as part of Army STARRS-LS.
 The soldiers were asked questions about whether they lived in stable housing that they own, rent, or stayed in as part of a household, and for how long.
 They were also asked about their personality characteristics, adverse childhood experiences, other lifetime traumatic events, chronic stressors, whether they had self-injurious thoughts/behaviors, physical health problems, and mental disorders.
 Then, using a machine-learning approach, their responses were coded and used to establish a prediction model to determine who might be most at risk for homelessness.